The Front Project Online Community Guidelines

 - Compliance.
 These should be easy agreements.
 If you think you’ll be unable to abide by these guidelines, which include the rules under Discussion Thread Etiquette and The Legal Stuff, let us know and we can remove your account.

 Discussion Thread Etiquette

-The Future Tracks Online Community is a place where members can engage in thriving discussions about topics and issues in the Sector, and collaborate to find innovative ideas, learn from other experiences, and find a collective solution.
-The Discussion Threads are the main forum where this plays out.
-As such, all members must follow the following etiquette for the Threads to ensure thriving discussions:
+The online community is a place where members can engage in thriving discussions about topics and issues in the sector, and collaborate to find innovative ideas, learn from other experiences, and find a collective solution.
+The discussion threads are the main forum where this plays out.
+As such, all members must follow the following etiquette for the threads to ensure thriving discussions:

 - State concisely and clearly the topic of your comments in the subject line.
 This allows members to respond appropriately to your posting and makes it easier for members to search by subject.